ChrisScarred/misty2py/readme.md

 - `listening_expression.py` - a simple expression that makes Misty appear to be listening.
 - `angry_expression.py` - a simple expression that makes Misty appear to be angry.
 - `skills/greeting.py` - a skill of Misty reacting to the *"Hey Misty"* keyphrase
-- `skills/delete_non_system_files.py` - a not-yet-implemented skill that removes all non-system audio, video and image files from Misty's memory
+- `skills/free_memory.py` - a skill that removes non-system audio, video, image and recording files from Misty's memory

 ### Instructions for running the example skills